-Stoupa Holidays – a Family Beach Holiday in Stoupa Greece.
-When people think of Greece they often think of the Greek Islands, Zakynthos, Mykonos, Kos or Santorini for example.
+Stoupa holidays – a family beach holiday in Stoupa Greece.
 We visit Stoupa Greece every year and stay at Villa Serendipity, it’s a large village on the Mani Peninsula, in the Peloponnese.
-If that was all Greek to you (*chortles at own sad joke*) then it might make more sense when I say Stoupa is part of mainland Greece, about three and a half hours South of Athens.
+It’s part of mainland Greece, about three and a half hours South of Athens.

 Kalamata – the nearest airport to Stoupa Greece

-Anyway, back to Stoupa.
-It’s a lovely, family friendly place.
+Stoupa is a lovely, family friendly place.
 Stoupa holidays are absolutely perfect for a simple beach holiday with lots of sunshine and good food.
 The main beach is set around the arc of a lovely bay, the sand is soft and golden with a few pebbly areas to play with.
-The water is a beautiful clear blue and generally shallow immediately next to the beach so perfect for small paddlers.
+The water is a beautiful clear blue and generally shallow immediately next to the beach, so perfect for small paddlers.
 Master T loves his wetsuit for snorkelling in the colder months.
 Unless you go in very busy season (mainly August) then the beach is relatively quiet.
-We often visit at Easter or October half term Stoupa weather is ‘hot, but not too hot’ and the temperatures are in the mid-twenties.
-The resort is relaxed and laid back and we often have most of the beach to ourselves.
+We often visit at Easter or October half term when the Stoupa weather is ‘hot, but not too hot’ and the temperatures are in the mid-twenties.
+The resort is relaxed and laid back and we usually have most of the beach to ourselves.

 Behind the beach sweeps the main beach road that is closed to cars in the busier months.
 Lining the bay are an abundance of tavernas and bars, more tavernas than noisy bars I am pleased to say.
 If you are looking for nightclubs then Stoupa is not for you.
 The restaurants are very reasonably priced on the whole – half a litre of wine costs just a few euro and although you might pull a face initially it definitely improves after the first couple of glasses!